…of our childhoods

-Roland and Beatrice ( Bebe) McCrann.
-Dublin
+Roland and Beatrice ( Bebe) McCrann, Dublin, 1900s

-My father Roland McCrann born 1913 and his Sister Beatrice (Bebe) born 1911.
+“My father Roland McCrann born 1913 and his Sister Beatrice (Bebe) born 1911.
 Their mother died in 1917 and they were reared by by both their grandmothers.

 Next is Roland’s school photograph, he attended the boys school attached to St. Agatas Church in William St. North Strand.
 Had to include the photograph of my grandfather Peter McCrann (note the monkey!
 They lived in Mayor Street just off the docks and I guess that’s how the monkey arrived) Roland is the youngest boy and Bebe the young girl and Peter (They had a brother called Peter called after his father Peter) the older boy.
 They lived in Mayor Street and the family exported cattle, mostly to England.

 Peter McCrann born in Dublin in 1884 and Peter McCrann before in him 1849.
 Peter born 1910 is in this picture and I already told you about Roland and Beatrice.
 Their cousin Dolly (Anastasia) McCrann is on the right and she was reared with them.
 I don’t know who the young girl in the front is and the man on the left is probably his brother Arthur McCrann who was Dolly’s father.
 My grandmother who died was Ann Roland ( Ann Roland /McCrann died of acute gastritis and sudden heart attack) born in High Street, Galway to Sergeant Major George (Jock) Roland from Scotland and Byna (Mary Sabina) Hutchinson whose father was a blacksmith and shopkeeper in Galway.
 When Ann (Roland) died the children lived with their Gran McCrann but at some point the gran Roland also lived with them.
 It is difficult to explain but as Gran McCrann’s maiden name was Hutchinson (her father had a pub on the docks in Dublin) and Gran Roland’s maiden name was Hutchinson it is likely they were related.
 When my father Roland was at school the cattle business had been badly affected by new regulations and they lived in Buckingham Street and went to the same school as my mother Nora (Catherine) Bolger and her brothers Brian, Kevin and Paddy who lived around the corner in Killarney Street.

 The next photo is of my great grandmother Mary Walsh nee Kelly and I knew her as she died when I was 8.
 My grandmother Elizabeth Walsh (later Bolger) is on the left.
 Next shows my mother Nora and her brothers Kevin and Paddy.
 They are in the studio photo also.

-Roland as a young man.
-Nora.
+Next is Roland as a young man. then Nora.
 I think she was 17 and next is one of them together probably about 1945.
 Sadly Roland died in a car accident when he was just 37.
 I was just 2 1/2 years old, my sister was 7.
 He had lost his mother when he was 4 and like him we then went to live with our grandmother in Killarney Street although my mother was with us always.

 (10)John Kelly and Ann Reilly about 1870

 This is my grandmother at school with her two younger sisters, they are in the front and she has her hands on their shoulders.
 So she was Elizabeth Walsh (later Bolger) born in 1887 known to her grandchildren as Marney.
 Her sisters Nora and Mary.
 You have her also in the photo with her mother Mary Walsh nee Kelly.
 They grew up in Ballybough.
 This is the same school as my mother and fathers’ families attended it was founded in 1825.
-Next is my mother’s (Nora Bolger/McCrann) school foto, she is second from left on the second row.
+Next is my mother’s (Nora Bolger/McCrann) school photo, she is second from left on the second row.
 (11 and 12) The 3rd one is a picture is of my mother Nora Bolger age 1.”
 Sheila McCrann.

 Day out at Dublin Zoo*.
 Early 1950s.

 “I was from the inner city, Summerhill and Mountjoy Square, Sheriff Street.
 I was the oldest, born in 1949.
-My brothers names were Anthony (on the right) and Brian. (in the middle)”
+My brothers names were Anthony (on the right) and Brian (in the middle)”

 The photos perhaps taken by Rose Shaw: